jlmartin100/100-days-of-code/log.md

 ### Day 1: April 4, 2021

-**Today's Progress**: Fixed CSS, worked on canvas functionality for the app.
+**Today's Progress**: Working on Python algorithms, intermediate PostgreSQL.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I don't always see the path forward, but I can play and try a few different things until I figure it out.
+And if I can't figure it out, there's a whole universe of coders out there who have trod a similar path.